joomla/Manual/docs/general-concepts/forms-fields/form-fields/workflowstage.md

 title: Workflowstage Form Field
 ---

 The **workflowstage** form field extends the **groupedlist** form field type.
-In this case it shows all work flow stages grouped by workflow.
+In this case it shows all workflow stages grouped by workflow.
 If the field has a saved value this is selected when the page is first loaded.
 If not, the default value (if any) is selected.

 - **type** (mandatory) must be *workflowstage*.
 - **name** (mandatory) is the unique name of the field.